-- 91.111 Documents to be carried: Defines the documents that must be carried in aircraft; these documents must be carried in the aircraft except where there is an authorisation for an equivalent document acceptable to the Director. - 91.221 Flying equipment and operating information: Requires a pilot in command of an aircraft to ensure that certain equipment and information, in current and appropriate form, is accessible to every flight crew member of the aircraft.
-For instance, appropriate aeronautical charts, for IFR operations, every appropriate navigational en route, terminal area, approach, and instrument approach and departure chart. - 119.65 Airline Air Operator Documentation & 119.151 Continued compliance: Requires a holder of an airline air operator certificate to establish a procedure for the control of applicable documentation and ensure that relevant documents are available to personnel at all locations where access is needed to documentation, either in hard copy or electronic, or other form acceptable to the Director.
+- Rule 91.111 Documents to be carried: Defines the documents that must be carried in aircraft; these documents must be carried in the aircraft except where there is an authorisation for an equivalent document acceptable to the Director. - Rule 91.221 Flying equipment and operating information: Requires a pilot-in-command (PIC) of an aircraft to ensure that certain equipment and information, in current and appropriate form, is accessible to every flight crew member of the aircraft.
+For instance, appropriate aeronautical charts, for IFR operations, every appropriate navigational en route, terminal area, approach, and instrument approach and departure chart. - Rules 119.65 Airline Air Operator Documentation and 119.151 Continued compliance: Requires an airline air operator certificate holder to establish a procedure for the control of applicable documentation and ensure that relevant documents are available to personnel at all locations where access is needed to documentation, either in hard copy or electronic, or another form acceptable to the Director.

-- 119.113 General Aviation Air Operator Documentation & 119.115 Continued compliance: Similar to rule 119.65 - 121.59 Flight preparation: Requires holder of an air operator certificate to ensure that for each air operation, appropriate information is available to the pilot-in-command to complete preparation for the operation. - 121.77 Flight check system: Requires holder of an air operator certificate to ensure that flight crew members have available for use a flight check system that includes instructions and guidelines for the safe and efficient management of the flight deck and methods used to conduct the flight safely. - 125.57 Flight preparation: Similar to rule 121.59 - 125.63 Flight check system: Similar to rule 121.77 - 135.57 Flight preparation and flight planning: Similar to rule 125.57 - 135.63 Cockpit check: Requires holder of an air operator certificate to ensure that flight crew members have available for use a cockpit checklist covering procedures, including emergency procedures, for the operation.
+- Rule 119.113 General Aviation Air Operator Documentation and 119.115 Continued compliance: Similar to rule 119.65. - Rule 121.59 Flight preparation: Requires the air operator certificate holder to ensure that for each air operation, appropriate information is available to the PIC to complete preparation for the operation. - Rule 121.77 Flight check system: Requires the air operator certificate holder to ensure that flight crew members have a flight check system that includes instructions and guidelines for the safe and efficient management of the flight deck and methods used to conduct the flight safely. - Rule 125.57 Flight preparation: Similar to rule 121.59 - Rule 125.63 Flight check system: Similar to rule 121.77 - Rule 135.57 Flight preparation and flight planning: Similar to rule 125.57 - Rule 135.63 Cockpit check: Requires the air operator certificate holder to ensure that flight crew members have a cockpit checklist covering procedures, including emergency procedures, for the operation.

-In each of the above rules, there are requirements for documentation; some of the documentation is required to be carried on the aircraft, but there are other documents commonly carried to make the information readily available to personnel as required by Part 119.
+In each of the above rules, there are requirements for documentation.
+Some of the documentation is required to be carried on the aircraft, but there are other documents commonly carried to make the information readily available to personnel as required by Part 119.

-- 121.305 Aeroplane load limitation: Requires holder of air operator certificate to ensure that limitations contained in the aeroplane flight manual or approved document relating to weight and balance of aeroplane, maximum allowable weights, and centre of gravity are complied with. - 121.307 Load manifest: Requires holder of air operator certificate to ensure that the load manifest meets requirements specified in the rule. - 125.305 Aeroplane load limitation: Similar to rule 121.305 - 125.307 Load manifest: Similar to rule 121.307 - 135.303 Aircraft load limitations: Similar to rule 125.305
+- Rule 121.305 Aeroplane load limitation: Requires the air operator certificate holder to ensure that limitations contained in the aeroplane flight manual or approved document relating to weight and balance of aeroplane, maximum allowable weights, and centre of gravity are complied with. - Rule 121.307 Load manifest: Requires the air operator certificate holder to ensure that the load manifest meets requirements specified in the rule. - Rule 125.305 Aeroplane load limitation: Similar to rule 121.305 - Rule 125.307 Load manifest: Similar to rule 121.307 - Rule 135.303 Aircraft load limitations: Similar to rule 125.305

 The rules immediately above all relate to aircraft loading, weight and balance, and aircraft limits.
-Within an EFB, associated information can be electronic documents that are copies of existing paper documents or something with a computational capability like an app or other tool.
+Within an EFB, associated information can be electronic documents that are copies of existing paper documents or something digital like an app or other tool.
 In either case, compliance with the rules and operating limitations must be maintained.
-If the EFB has a computational or look-up function, the function must be validated to ensure that the correct results are obtained and are equivalent to using the relevant conventional paper or electronic documents.
+If the EFB has a digital or look-up function, the function must be validated to ensure that the correct results are obtained and are equivalent to using the relevant conventional paper or electronic documents.